-Deselect Package Command (0x02) 8.4.7
+8.4.7 Deselect Package command (0x02)

-- 1616 The Deselect Package command directs the controller package to stop transmitting packets through the 1617 NC-SI interface and to place the output buffers for the package into the high-impedance state. - 1618 The Deselect Package command is addressed to the package, rather than to a particular channel (that is, - the command is sent with a Channel ID where the Package ID subfield matches the ID of the intended 1619 - 1620 package and the Internal Channel ID subfield is set to 0x1F). - 1621 The controller package enters the deselected state after it has transmitted the response to the Deselect - 1622 Package command and placed its buffers into the high-impedance state.
-The controller shall place its - 1623 outputs into the high-impedance state within the Package Deselect to Hi-Z Interval (T1).
-(This interval - gives the controller being deselected time to turn off its electrical output buffers after sending the 1624 - 1625 response to the Deselect Package command.) - It is recommended that a Network Controller should become deselected if it receives any command traffic 1626 - directed to a different package ID as this suggests the Management Controller is attempting to 1627 - communicate with another device.
-1628 - 1629 If hardware arbitration is not supported or used, the Management Controller should wait for the Package Deselect to Hi-Z Interval (T1) to expire before selecting another controller.
-1630 - For Type A integrated controllers: Because the bus buffers are separately controlled, putting the overall 1631 - 1632 controller package into the high-impedance state requires sending separate Deselect Package - 1633 commands to each Package ID in the overall package.
+The Deselect Package command directs the controller package to stop transmitting packets through the NC-SI interface and to place the output buffers for the package into the high-impedance state.

+The Deselect Package command is addressed to the package, rather than to a particular channel (that is, the command is sent with a Channel ID where the Package ID subfield matches the ID of the intended package and the Internal Channel ID subfield is set to 0x1F).

+The controller package enters the deselected state after it has transmitted the response to the Deselect Package command and placed its buffers into the high-impedance state.
+The controller shall place its outputs into the high-impedance state within the Package Deselect to Hi-Z Interval (T1).
+(This interval gives the controller being deselected time to turn off its electrical output buffers after sending the response to the Deselect Package command.)

+1777 If hardware arbitration is not supported or used, the Management Controller should wait for the Package Deselect to Hi-Z Interval (T1) to expire before selecting another controller.

+For Type A integrated controllers: Because the bus buffers are separately controlled, putting the overall controller package into the high-impedance state requires sending separate Deselect Package commands to each Package ID in the overall package.

 For Type S single channel, and Types B and C integrated controllers: A single set of bus buffers exists for the package.
 Sending a Deselect Package command deselects the entire NC-SI package and prevents all channels within the package from transmitting through the NC-SI interface.

-Table 25 illustrates the packet format of the Deselect Package command.
+1785 Table 25 illustrates the packet format of the Deselect Package command.

-Table 25 - Deselect Package Command Packet Format
+Table 25 - Deselect Package command packet format

 Bits

 Bytes 3124 2316 1508 0700

 0015 NC-SI Header

 1619 Checksum

-2045 Pa ad
+2045 Pad

-8.4.8 Deselect Package Response (0x82)
+1787 8.4.8 Deselect Package response (0x82)